 A child’s social behavior is best reinforced when parents are kind, sincere and non-judgmental.
-Remember that your child is looking to you to set an example of how to interact with others, and that taking a moment to consider how you interact with others is an important part of nurturing your child’s social skills.
+Remember that they are looking to you to set an example of how to interact with others, and that taking a moment to consider how you interact with others is an important part of nurturing their social skills.

 Share Your Family Values With Your Child

-To help your child learn about the need for respectful behavior, help him create a family credo, coat of arms or crest.
-Talk with him about your beliefs and expectations, and work with him to come up with a list of your family’s values, like trust, respect, kindness and generosity.
-After you have this list, ask your child to identify three different ways that your child can apply these values in social situations.
+To help your 4th grader learn about the need for respectful behavior, help them create a family credo, coat of arms or crest.
+Talk with them about your beliefs and expectations, and work with them to come up with a list of your family’s values, like trust, respect, kindness and generosity.
+After you have this list, ask them to identify three different ways they can apply these values in social situations.
 You may also want to write out all of this information on a poster board and hang it in a central area in your home as a reminder of your family’s values and expectations.

 Discuss Different Perspectives

-To help your child understand and respect the perspectives of others, talk with him about a book that he’s reading or a television show or movie that your child watched recently, and ask him what would happen if the story were written from another perspective.
+To help your child understand and respect the perspectives of others, talk with them about a book that they're reading or a television show or movie that they watched recently, and ask them what would happen if the story were written from another perspective.
 For example, a book about King Arthur and Merlin the sorcerer can be told from Merlin’s sister Morgana’s perspective.
 Or Charlie and the Chocolate Factory can be told from Charlie’s grandfather’s point of view.
 By doing this, you are not only teaching your child how to see life through different lenses, but also building their capacity for empathy and understanding.

 During the late elementary years, your child is learning how to better-manage and control their feelings when interacting with others.